Cox rings of rational surfaces and redundant blow-ups: Examples of Mori dream rational surfaces with

 If we blow-up at a $k^{*}$-fixed point, then $k^{*}$-action uniquely extends (\cite[Lemma 1.8]{OW77}).
-Thus, $k^{*}$-action on $\P^2$ extends to $S$.
-Recall that smooth projective rational surfaces with effective $k^{*}$-action are Mori dream surfaces (\cite{Kn} and \cite[Theorem 1.3]{HS10}).
-Thus, $S$ is a Mori dream rational surface with $\kappa(-K_S)=1$.
-There is a section $E$ on the elliptic fibration $\pi \colon S \rightarrow \P^1$ meeting two singular fibres at $p$ and $q$, respectively.
+Thus $k^{*}$-action on $\P^2$ extends to $S$.
+Since, smooth projective rational surfaces with effective $k^{*}$-action are Mori dream surfaces (\cite{Kn}), $S$ is a Mori dream rational surface.
+There is a section $E$ of the elliptic fibration $\pi \colon S \rightarrow \P^1$ meeting two singular fibers at $p$ and $q$, respectively.
 Since any negative self-intersection curve is $k^{*}$-invariant (\cite[Proposition 1.9]{OW77}), $p$ and $q$ are $k^{*}$-invariant.